-PROJECT:Forest Finance Lab: an innovative public/private finance mechanism framework for forests, farmers, communities and climate in the South West Amazon
+PROJECT:Forest Finance Lab: an innovative public/private finance mechanism for the South West Amazon

 Project Reference: AAGL-0009E

 This CDKN Innovation Fund project aimed to create a finance framework and cashflow template for innovative financing mechanisms.
 Using the state of Acre in the Brazilian Amazon as a case-study, these mechanism are intended to attract public/private sector finance for activities that reduce emissions from deforestation, and fund the transition to sustainable ecosystem management and a low carbon economy.

 The project used professional facilitation to bridge the supply and demand sides.
 The focus was on further innovation and implementing existing theories of public/private financing by:

 - Undertaking preparatory research and analysis to support decision-making in REDD+

 - Assessing and developing innovative finance mechanisms and solutions through the effective and creative engagement of different stakeholders (local governments, NGOs, investors, forest communities and local farmers)

 The innovation process had six phases as follows: